orbeon/orbeon-forms-doc/installation/docker.md

 </properties>
 ```

 Choose a strong password for the `oxf.crypto.password` property.
-More information about this property and other properties in general can be found in the [Properties section](https://doc.orbeon.com/configuration/properties) of the documentation.
+See [Properties](https://doc.orbeon.com/configuration/properties) for more information about this property and other properties in general.

 ### Tomcat context configuration